What Is Home Equity? A Comprehensive Guide

 You've worked hard as a homeowner to build up equity in your house.
 It's now time to put that equity to work for you.

-Truehold’s sell-and-stay transaction allows you to sell your home and then rent it back.
+Truehold’s sell and stay transaction allows you to sell your home and then rent it back.
 It offers a unique opportunity to access your home equity—no hidden fees, no penalties, and it’s not a debt.

 • Immediate Access to Cash - Cash out your hard-earned home equity in the form of debt-free cash.